George Harris, 3rd Baron Harris: Early life and education

 Harris was born on 14 August 1810 to William Harris, 2nd Baron Harris and his wife Eliza Selina Anne who owned Waterstown House at Glasson, Co.
 Westmeath, Ireland, and Belmont House, Faversham, England.
 He was the grandson of George Harris, 1st Baron Harris, who had commanded the army of the British East India Company in the Fourth Mysore War.
 Harris had his early education at Eton College and under the private tutorship of Rev. John Shaw before joining Merton College, Oxford in 1829.
 Harris completed his matriculation from Merton College and graduated in arts from Christ Church, Oxford in 1832.

 He succeeded his father in June 1845 to the barony and the family seat of Belmont House.
 He also became joint patron of Athlone Yacht Club in 1845 with Lord Castlemaine and Hon.
 L. H. King-Harman following the death of his father.

 Harris was beset will ill-health and remained bed-ridden for some time in the city of Pau in France where he worked for a time for the Church of England.

 Governor of Trinidad

 In 1846, Harris was appointed Governor of Trinidad, a role he kept until 1854.
 In 1850 he married Sarah, daughter of Port of Spain archdeacon George Cummins.
-During his tenure, Harris revamped the prevailing education system thereby laying down the foundation for the present-day system of education prevailing in Trinidad.
+During his tenure, Harris revamped the prevailing education system thereby laying down the foundation for the present-day system of education in Trinidad.
 Harris also mooted the idea of importing indentured labourers from India to replace the plantation slaves who had been freed following the abolition of slavery.
-Harris is considered to be one of Trinidad's best ever administrators though he had also been criticized for favouring his own men in appointments.
+Harris is considered to be one of Trinidad's best administrators though he has also been criticized for favouring his own men in appointments.